rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 !!! note

     It may be useful to keep the plain text versions in safe place incase you forget your passphrases.
-You can then always re-run the “tripwire-setup-keyfiles” based on the configurations and policies you have fine-tuned over time.
+You can then always re-run the `tripwire-setup-keyfiles` based on the configurations and policies you have fine-tuned over time.

 ### To initialize the database

-Initializing the database is the tripwire terminology for, taking an initial “untainted” snapshot of the files you have decided to monitor (based on the policy file).
+Initializing the database is the Tripwire terminology for, taking an initial “untainted” snapshot of the files you have decided to monitor (based on the policy file).
 This generates the database and also signs the database with the local key.
 The database serves as the baseline for all future integrity checks.

 1. While still logged in as root type: